Towards using utility data to quantify how investments would have increased the wind resilience of distribution systems: Area outage rate curves

 \subsection{Quantifying wind resilience with area outage rate curves}

 Each area of the distribution system is associated with its weather station.
 The area outage rate curve specifies the mean outage rate of the area $\overline{F}(v)$ as a function of the wind speed $v$ measured at the weather station.
-The mean outage rate generally increases with wind speed, as shown by Figs. \ref{fig:MBExponentialModel} and \ref{fig:PKExponentialModel}.
-The dots indicating the mean outage rates at integer wind speeds in Fig. \ref{fig:MBExponentialModel} and \ref{fig:PKExponentialModel} are calculated from the wind and outage data for areas 1 and 2; the details are given in section \ref{outageratecurveDerivationSection}.
-The curves in Fig. \ref{fig:MBExponentialModel} and \ref{fig:PKExponentialModel} are exponential fits of the form
+In Figs. \ref{fig:MBExponentialModel} and \ref{fig:PKExponentialModel}, the dots indicate the empirical mean outage rates $\overline{F}^{\rm empirical}(\hat v)$ at integer wind speeds $\hat v$ that are calculated from the wind and outage data for areas 1 and 2; the details of the calculation are given in section \ref{outageratecurveDerivationSection}.
+Whereas the area outage rate curves in Figs. \ref{fig:MBExponentialModel} and \ref{fig:PKExponentialModel} are exponential fits to the empirical data of the form

-The exponential fit uses the Levenberg-Marquardt method (also known as the damped least-squares method) with a 99\% confidence level for parameters and predictions.
-The parameter values obtained for the fit are $a=1.44\times10^{-7}$ and $b=0.6$ for area 1, and $a=0.006$ and $b=0.48$ for area 2.
+The exponential fit\footnote{The exponential has simplicity and a better fit to our data than alternatives such as power law and exponential fit with offset.
+The fit uses the NonLinearModelFit function in Mathematica that implements the Levenberg-Marquardt method.} uses the Levenberg-Marquardt method (also known as the damped least-squares method) with a 99\% confidence level for parameters and predictions.
+The parameter values obtained for the fit are $a=0.00018$ and $b=0.38$ for area 1, and $a=0.006$ and $b=0.48$ for area 2.
 The wind station in area 2 measures slower wind speeds than the wind station in area 1.
 This is expected as discussed in section \ref{DataSection}.

 The outage rate curve describes the resilience of the area with respect to the wind measurement at the weather station.
-The outage rate is low, except that it increases sharply for higher wind speeds.
-Other authors report a dependence of outage rate data on wind speed of a similar form and use exponential \cite{BrownQuanta09,XuQuanta08,MurrayPMAPS14} or power law \cite{DunnNHR18,XuQuanta08} fits to describe this dependence.
+The mean outage rate is low, except that it increases sharply for higher wind speeds.
+The sharp increase in mean outage rate is expected: As the wind speed increases, the overhead distribution infrastructure (poles, wires, cross arms, insulators) and nearby vegetation face more stress, leading to more faults and increased outage rates.
+Other authors report a dependence of outage rate data on the wind speed of a similar form and use exponential \cite{BrownQuanta09,XuQuanta08,MurrayPMAPS14} or power law \cite{DunnNHR18,XuQuanta08} fits to describe this dependence.